yaojenkuo/NTUTrainRL2/README.md

 # NTUTrainRL2
-This is the lecture notes for NTU Train Course of R Project
+This is the lecture notes for NTU Train Course of R Project Lecture 2

 ## R Basic Plotting System